t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

               /      re-bootstrapping  \   re-bootstrapping
         Operational                Operational
 ~~~~
-{: #fig1 title="The lifecycle of a thing in the Internet of Things."}
+{: #fig1 title="The lifecycle of a thing in the Internet of Things"}

 ## Security building blocks {#sec2-2}